-most womens daily routines.
-Major differences in the basic mooning needs or women and men are grounded in the gender-based division of labour within the family and community.
+- Transport plays such a vital role in most women's daily routines.
+Major differences in the basic mobility needs of women and men are grounded in the gender-based division of labour within the family and community. - Men's stereotypical role in almost all societies is the one of the income-earning breadwinner, who leaves the house for work in the morning and comes back in the evening. - Women, however, usually perform triple roles as income earners, home-makers, and community-managers.
+Women's complex household and caretaking responsibilities usually force women to make multiple stops.
+Women also frequently carry shopping bulky loads and are accompanied by children or elderly relatives

-- Mencs stereotypical role in almost all societies is the one of the income-earning breadwinner, who leaves the house for work in the morning and comes back in the evening. - Women, however, usually perform triple roles as income earners, home-makers, and community-managers.
-Women complex household and caretaking responsibilities usually force women to make multiple stops.
-Women also frequently carry shopping bulky loads and are accompanied by children or elderly relatives - Gender analysis needs to be incorporated into all transport planning, so that gender impacts are studied and considered before project implementation
+• Gender analysis needs to be incorporated into all transport planning, so that gender impacts are studied and considered before project implementation